eldorabdukhamidov/Generating-new-handwritten-digits-using-GAN/README.md

 1. Install [Anaconda](https://www.anaconda.com/distribution/).
 2. Download the project
-3. cd into the project folder
+3. cd into the project folder and open your terminal
 4. Run the code below to create and activate new environment

 ```